 Brahmavira Arama Buddhist Temple & Monastery

 Only 1,5 kilometers from Banjar Hot Springs there’s a Buddhist monastery.
 Brahmavira Arama is built in 1970, perched on a secluded mountain.
 Pay a visit here after the hot springs.
 The place offers a serene and spiritual experience.
 A fresh break after the crowds at the bath.

 See the miniature of Borobudur Temple.
 Around the garden, there are Buddha statues with various poses.
 The most notable ones are the gold statues from Thailand and Sri Lanka.
 Walk around dormitories where monks live daily.
 There are also libraries, meditation rooms, and lecture rooms.

-Although the place is greatly influenced by Thai architecture, Balinese touch not at all disappears here.
+Although the place is greatly influenced by Thai architecture, the Balinese touch not at all disappears here.
 Balinese-style gates adorn the garden and there are ponds decorated with Bali’s mythical figures.
 Just like at a Hindu temple, a strict dress code is required when visiting.